-Is it any surprise that one of my favorite role play scenes casts me as your powerful, sexy boss and you as my employee — specifically, my employee whose devotion and commitment to our company needs to be demonstrated clearly . . . no matter what lengths he has to go to?
+Is it any surprise that one of my favorite role play scenes casts me as your powerful, sexy boss and you as my employee — specifically, my employee whose devotion and commitment to our company need to be demonstrated clearly . . . no matter what lengths he has to go to?

 ME: The executive director of a large advertising or sales firm.
 A power-hungry bitch with a penchant for extra tight pencil skirts, low-cut blouses, and patent leather stilettos — the newer and shinier, the better.

 YOU: A talented but often lazy employee.
 A relatively new hire who’s been slacking on the job once again despite already being given several warnings.

 I sit at my office, my legs crossed on top of my giant cherry desk.
 I’m filing my nails with a smug grin on my face — I’ve just sent you a nasty email about your failure to turn in a recent report on time.
 It was due Friday afternoon — and today is Monday.
 I know it’s only a matter of minutes until you anxiously rush down the hall to me, a little winded. . . and very flustered.

 Exactly four minutes after I’ve clicked “send,” you sheepishly pop my door open, poking in only your (already slightly sweaty) head.

 “I see you read my email,” I say coolly, without looking at you at all.
 I’m still filing my long, glossy red nails.